Beginnings: Myths and stories from world religions

 When he lost the mighty battle with Zhurong, in his anger Gonggong struck his head against Mount Buzhou, which was one of the four pillars that held up the sky.
 Not only did he damage Mount Buzhou, he also damaged the other pillars of the heavens; and he broke the cords that held the earth together, which caused the corners of the earth to give way.
 Widespread disaster and destruction followed this foolish and angry action by Gonggong.
 The sky could no longer cover the earth, and holes appeared in it.
 Intense fires sprang up.
 Fierce wild beasts came forth to ravage and kill, violent birds swooped down to kill and then eat old people, children, and those who were weak, and the Black Dragon flew far and wide, killing and maiming.
 Floodwaters ran everywhere, but instead of ordinary floods, these floodwaters did not go down after a time; they kept on rising and rising, threatening to cover the whole world.

-Nuwa melted stones of five different colors, and used them to patch the sky.
+Nuwa melted five-colored stones, and used them to patch the sky.
 She saw that the pillars that held up the sky were damaged beyond repair.
 She killed a giant tortoise and cut off its legs to support the four extremities of the heavens.
 She brought down the Black Dragon, and killed it to save human beings from destruction.
 The flood waters were still rising, so she gathered ashes of reeds, and used the ashes to stop the floodwaters.

 Because of her efforts, the sky was renewed, the sky was supported on four solid pillars once again, the floodwaters were controlled, and all the lands became peaceful once more.